mingyaulee/Blazor.BrowserExtension/docs/Pages/01_02_ManifestV3.md

+# Manifest V3 is supported

+What is Manifest V3?
+Read more about manifext V3 [here](https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3).

+At the moment, Chromium based browsers (Chrome & Edge) has support for the manifest V3 specification and manifest V2 is deprecated.

+Firefox's implementation has slight difference with Chromium based browsers in the [manifest format](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json).

+> **Important Note**
+>
+> - .Net 6 is not supported for manifest V3.
+> - We are using a custom version of `dotnet.js` runtime to overcome the CSP compliance issue in .Net 7.
+> - .Net 8 and above is CSP compliant and is recommended for new projects.

-﻿# Migrate from Manifest V2 to V3
+## Migrate from Manifest V2 to V3

-1. Update the `Blazor.BrowserExtension` NuGet package version to at least `v0.10.0`.
+1. Update the `Blazor.BrowserExtension` NuGet package version to the latest version.
-0. Update target framework to `net7.0` and all .Net packages to .Net 7.
+0. Update target framework to `net8.0` and all .Net packages to .Net 8.
 0. Update the `manifest.json` file
    - Update `manifest_version`
      ```json